kushzz09/Expense_Tracker_System/README.md

 # Expense_Tracker_System
- Spring Boot Web App using PostgreSQL Database which helps user to track their expenses on daily basis
+ Spring Boot Web App using PostgreSQL Database which helps the user to track their expenses on a daily basis.
+The application allows all CRUD operations on Expenses.